paper-trail-gem/paper_trail/README.md

 ## Rails Version

 Works on Rails 3 and Rails 2.3.
-Probably works on Rails 2.2 and 2.1.
+The Rails 3 code is on the master branch and tagged v2.x.
+The Rails 2.3 code is on the Rails 2 branch and tagged 1.x.

 ## API Summary